mattwar/UnionTypes/README.md

 The difference lies in the methods and operators and interfaces provided.

 Since a type union is constrained to a set of unique types, it can provide more features than a tag union.
-For a type union, the type is its own case.
-You can have two different type unions with different sets of types, include the same type, and it can easily make sense to have code that can automatically move the values between them on your behalf.
+The types included in the union are its cases, meaning multiple type unions can have some of the exact same cases and it is possible to have common generic interfaces to interact with the contents of any type union.

-This is not possible with a tag union, since multiple cases may contain values of the same type.
-Having the value alone is not enough information to determine the case of a tag union.
+This is not possible with a tag union.
+Since multiple cases, even with ones that only contain a single value, may contain values of the same type, knowing the value's type is not enough information to determine which case the value represents.
-You can certainly extract the value (or values) and use them in a different union, but it requires you to determine that it even makes sense to do so.
+Likewise, even having cases with the same tag names and the same kinds of values on two different unions is not enough to know that the two union's cases are meant to represent the same thing.
+It may just be coincidence.

+Specifically, a type union has these additional features:
+- Implicit coercion operators you can use to assign a value directly to the union without explicitly calling a factory method.
+- An implementation of the `ITypeUnion` interface enabling abstraction over your union and coercion between unions with similar cases.

+So, in short, if you want to know how to choose between them:

-- Use a type union when you want to constrain a variable to a set of types that are not already a class hierarchy, and those types are useful in your application beyond just being cases of the union.
+- Use a type union when you want to constrain a variable to a set of types that are not already a class hierarchy containing just those types, and those types are useful in your application beyond just being cases of the union.

-- Use a tag union when you when the cases and variables don't make sense in your application outside of the union, or you prefer the simplicity of the union without the additional generated methods and interface implementations.
+- Use a tag union when the cases don't make sense in your application outside of the union, or you prefer the simplicity of the union without the additional operators, methods and interfaces.

 ### Declaring a Type Union